 We promote a safe, sober, and comfortable living environment while encouraging independence and self sufficiency.

-New Hope does not provide on-site supervision but multiple check-ins are made weekly to ensure house chores, cleanliness, and healthy grooming are being maintained.
+New Hope Board and Lodge does not provide on-site supervision but multiple check-ins are made weekly to ensure house chores, cleanliness, and healthy grooming are being maintained.
 We have 24-7 surveillance in the common living areas of the homes- this permits a less restrictive level of supervision.
-Random UA’s and alcohol screenings are conducted to ensure sobriety through your stay at New Hope Board and Lodge.
+Random observed drug and alcohol screenings are conducted to ensure sobriety through your stay at New Hope Board and Lodge.

 Food, television and internet services, and laundry are included in rent.
 Residents are responsible for their own grooming essentials, pillows, and blankets.
 Meal preparation must be done on your own, with the groceries provided.
 Please make sure you review the ‘Resident Rights’ located below.